 • Using multi-factor authentication (MFA)

-Why Are Cybersecurity Risk Assessments Challenging?
+Why Are Risk Assessments Challenging?

 In modern, interconnected IT ecosystems, risk assessments can be difficult due to the inability to maintain asset inventory, lack of visibility into third-party vendor risk, staffing changes, and point-in-time problems.